Sunday, July 27, 2025

 Say it ain't so!
 What about solar panels?
 30% on a great day, partly cloudy much less.
 Coupled with life expectancy at that performance of 15-ish years in reality.
 Panels don't grow on trees either.
 There is an energy dense mining and manufacturing energy load on the front end with almost no recycling back end owing to the plasma coatings and other metallurgical chemistries needed to increase solar panel efficiency.
 So it costs more to reclaim an aged very inefficient solar panel than to mine stuff for a new one in the first place - so they end up in landfills.
 A one way path to the landfill.

 So wait a sec... oil out of the ground gives us fuel that has an energy to weigh ratio that allows planes to fly and your car to go 350 miles at a go?
 What about those EVs, don't they meet or exceed those nasty pollution belching gas/diesel monstrosities?
 Depends on where the nasty belching takes place.
 Take note batteries are not energy they are a very energy hungry temporary energy repository.
 Charged batteries are akin to a filled gas tank.
-But not exactly, extreme heat or cold drastically reduces their capacity, but that's another story for another day.
+But not exactly, extreme heat or cold drastically reduces their capacity, but that's another story for another day - and don't forget batteries have a very finite life.
+They are energy storage solutions with a lifespan measured in recharge cycles.
+Then they are toxic waste.

 This is at least a two-parter.
 First off, replacing a gas or diesel fuel tank that (when full) weighs a couple hundred pounds with a battery pack (that when charged or dead) gives you a sort of equivalent storage of energy (not so good at minus 30F) that weighs 5 to 7 times more and is bolted to the vulnerable bottom of your entire car.
 You then have to carry that weight around, accelerate and brake with all that extra weight too.
 Enough heavier so as to wear out your tires, brake pads and rotors in half the time of an ICE vehicle.
 Tires don't grow in gardens either, doubling your consumption of all of these components drive a waste stream of a lot of energy and resources, but we won't chase that one in this post.
 Just know it's there and it's big.
 It takes a lot of electricity to make tires, rotors and brake pads.